Solar System¶

 You should say yes.

-That being said, there is the possibility that perhaps something does go wrong on their side.
-These boards have been ordered before and have worked just fine.
+That being said, there is the possibility that perhaps something does go wrong on their side, though, these boards have been ordered before and have worked just fine (so don't sweat it).

-Use these to order the Solar System from JLCPCB -- See here for related instructions: (link)
+Use these to order the Solar System from JLCPCB.